Subscribe to our newsletter, for regular news & market updates.

-Foreign exchange trading, or Forex trading, is a great way to make money - if you know the market well and if you choose the right broker.
+Foreign exchange trading, or Forex trading, is a long-established form of trading - if you know the market well and if you choose the right broker.
 Here, in this article, we name our top 5 Forex brokers, but also investigate exactly what is Forex trading so that we can all learn how to choose a the best forex broker in the UK that is suitable to our needs.

 Forex trading is the term often used to describe trading currencies.
 It is short for Foreign Exchange trading but can also be referred to as FX trading as well.

-In practice, trading currencies is a way of making money most commonly in the following two ways:
+In practice, trading currencies is commonly undergone in the following two ways:

-If a currency is overvalued, a trader can short it, thus making money when it falls to a certain amount when he or she rebuys it to settle the trade.
-Or, if it is undervalued, it can simply be invested in through a buy and hold strategy waiting for a time to sell the currency having made money on its rise in value.
+If a currency is overvalued, a trader can short it, trying to benefit when it falls to a certain amount when he or she rebuys it to settle the trade.
+Or, if it is undervalued, it can simply be invested in through a buy and hold strategy waiting for a time to sell the currency if it rises in value.